loland/loland.github.io/_posts/2023-9-12-fakesg-nalware-campaign.markdown

 <br>
 #### 3.2.
 String Decoding
-Decoding the 3 Arrays lead to the following strings
+Performing the same deobfuscation technique as above, by printing the variable value with `document.write()`.
+I decoded the 3 Arrays observed in the document.
+Below is the result.

 {% highlight powershell %}
 LJD = "powershell.exe"